kartverket/skiperator/README.md

 ```

 ## Routing reference
+Routing is a separate custom resource that can be used set ut path based routing for a Skiperator application.
+Use this
+instead of the `ingresses` field in the `Application` custom resource.
+The routes are processed in order, so the last
+route should be a catch-all route.
+This will only work for applications in the same namespace as the Routing resource.

 Below you will find a list of all accepted input parameters to the `Routing`
 custom resource.
 Only types are shown here.
 The fields are documented in the API, see [the API](https://doc.crds.dev/github.com/kartverket/skiperator)